atx-pair-programming/pairingexchange/README.md

 Austin Pair Programming Meetup Project to build a PairingExchange for MEAN programmers to locate a pair programmer and setup a pairing appointment.

-## Required Competencies, Learning Resources, and Pairing Candidates with appropriate Skills
+## Required and Actual Competencies, Learning Resources, and Learning paths of Pairing Candidates.

 ## Practice Problems like nodeschool.io for pairing teams to learn from particular problems needing solutions